jonbenronron/jonbenronron.github.io/index.md

 ### 28Feb2019:
 Just started with my homepage project.
 Nothing too interesting going on here but the project will live on.

-## Bio:
-My name is Roni Keuru and I am a student of pure mathematics, computer science and statistics at Turku University in Finland.

 ## Hello World!